 What Could Have Been: Two books have been written on the subject, The Disney ThatNever Was and Disney Lost and Found (focusing on My Peoples and Wild Life specifically alongside deleted segments from completed works.)

 Also, The Nightmare Before Christmas was apparently supposed to be Disney's 32nd animated film, to have been released during the 1993 holiday season, with The Lion King, then Disney's 33rd animated film, being scheduled for the 1994 holiday season.
 Then Nightmare was rebranded as a Touchstone film due to being Darker and Edgier even by Disney's standards (and some of the animated canon's entries are more mature than others) and Lion King found itself pushed forward to summer 1994 and directly replacing Nightmare as Disney's 32nd as a direct result of said rebranding.
-Had things gone as planned, Nightmare would've been Disney's first non-hand-drawn film in the animated canon.
+Had things gone as planned, Nightmare would've been Disney's first non-hand-drawn film, as well as the first and so far only stop-motion entry, in the animated canon.